 Philippa Jarvis, James' mother

 Grants will be made twice a year.
 The fund is available to support postgraduate students studying in the Department of History at York.
 All students are eligible to apply for funding with a preference for those who can demonstrate that they have made a contribution to the life of their university.
-A grant of up to £1,000 is available to support living costs or travel to pursue research interests or conferences.
+Funds are disbursed twice a year and usually in the form of small grants of £100 to £200.